CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

 #### Abstractions and First Class Procedures

-Further abstraction can be achieved by formulating the repeat used of the fixed point function and abstracting its repeated use.
+Further abstraction can be achieved by formulating the repeated used of the fixed point function and abstracting its repeated use.

 ``` scheme